ftc14382/robot_code/README.md

 ## Welcome!
-This GitHub repository is the code for the FIRST Tech Challenge Competition team 14382.
+This GitHub repository is the code for the FIRST Tech Challenge Competition Team 14382.

 For the most part, this code is a copy of:

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;git clone --depth=1 https://github.com/ftctechnh/ftc_app.git</p>

+The work of Team 14382 is under the TeamCode directory.

 Version 4.3 (released on 20181031)